Digital Pedagogy

 General Information

-This is a pilot program for the exploration and evaluation of digital pedagogy tools and practices that have the potential to enhance teaching and learning.
+The digital pedagogy (DP) grant is a pilot program for the exploration and evaluation of digital pedagogy tools and practices that have the potential to enhance teaching and learning.

 - Define objectives that can be realistically completed during the grant period

-As a pilot program, DP grants support experimentation and evaluation of new tools for use in one or more courses for a duration of one to three semesters.
+As a pilot program, DP grants support experimentation and evaluation of new items for use in one or more courses for a duration of one to three semesters.
 Longer-term funding will follow the IS governance process.

 -